Decide whether the trip is campus-first or stay-first

 Providence still works best when one district carries the rest of the trip.

 RISD Museum is not just an extra stop here.
-It can be the most useful city anchor around the visit.
+It can be the most useful part of the city to build the visit around.

 The cultural and academic texture matters more on a RISD trip than on a purely hotel-and-dinner Providence weekend.